 Kari Bell was born and raised in the North East US.
 She holds a BA, MA and a PHD and this education was the basis of a 30 year career in Higher Education.
 Kari lived overseas for numbers of years and travelled extensively when women did not.
 Art was a regular activity in her life but there was nothing to suggest Kari would pursue this as a second career.

-Kari and her wife Sandy live and thrive in Colorado.
+Artistic influences are many but begin with Sorolla, Diebenkorn, De Stael, Frankenthaler, Nieto and Mandelman.
+Kari and her wife Sandy live and thrive in New Mexico.

 I paint what I feel about what I see.
 This is the essence of the abstract art I create with oil and cold wax medium.
 Creating abstract works with lots of texture (either visual or tactile) is possible because the multiple layers of the art in progress can be stamped, gouged, pressed, stained, scraped and generally ‘molded’ to the desired forms and textures.